backstage/backstage/docs/integrations/bitbucket/locations.md

 - `apiBaseUrl` (optional): The URL of the Bitbucket API.
 For self-hosted installations, it is commonly at `https://<host>/rest/api/1.0`.
 For bitbucket.org, this configuration is not needed as it can be inferred.

+> Note: If you are using Bitbucket server you MUST set the username as well as
+> the token or appPassword.